DamagedDingo/PSInsight/README.md

 $Global:InsightApiKey    = 'API_Key_Goes_Here'
 New-InsightObjectSchema -Name "MyObjSch" -ObjectSchemaKey "MOS" -Description "New Obj Sch"
 ```
+A complete example script has been placed inside the Examples folder.
+The script will build the Insight Schema and Object types for Zoom rooms,
+attributes will be added from the 'Attributes_ZoomRoom.csv' to save time
+and allow for customisation.

 # Available Functions #
 Use get-help for more information about each function.